tilburgsciencehub/website/content/building-blocks/collaborate-and-share-your-work/write-your-paper/plotnine-altair.md

   - /visualize/data
   - /python/plotting
 ---
+## Overview

+This building block is an introduction to `Plotnine` and `Altair`, two libraries used for data visualisation in Python.
+For each library, we provide a guide covering:
+ * Installation
+ * Syntax
+ * Plotting

-# Plotnine
+## Plotnine

-An additional plotting library in Python is `plotnine`, which is an equivalent to the R package `ggplot2`.
-It has a similar syntax and uses a concept of grammar of graphics.
-This means that the plots are built incrementally, layer by layer.
+`Plotnine` uses a syntax that is similar to that of the R package `ggplot2` and is built on the principles of **grammar of graphics**.
+In this approach, plots are constructed incrementally, layer by layer.

 ### Installation